 We aim to have simplicity in our systems to plan, teach and assess.
 This diagram sums up what we do at Dial Park to ensure continuity in all classes and simplicity in order to support independent learning, progress and challenge.
 Teach and learning workflow PDF

-Here is our Key stage 1 and 2 curriculum.
-We run a thematic curriculum which aims to connect areas of the curriculum together and have worked with a consultant over a number of years to ensure enjoyment, coverage and challenge.
-Its works on an odd and even year cycle as we have some classes in mixed year groups and don’t want them to repeat the same work!
-So for 2016 we are using the even year curriculum and in 2017 we will be using the odd year cycle.
-We have been working with a consultant (Chris Trevor) to ensure that the curriculum is exciting, covers the national expectations and is meaningful and well thought through for all children in all classes.
+We run a thematic, knowledge rich curriculum which aims to connect areas of the curriculum together.
+We have worked with a number of consultants over the years to ensure enjoyment, coverage and challenge.
+We have been working with a humanities consultant (Chris Trevor) to ensure that the curriculum is exciting, covers the national expectations and is meaningful and well thought through for all children in all classes.
 The core subjects of Maths and English are differentiated appropriately in mixed year classes.

-We also have a wealth of specialists and other things happening so this “specialists timetable” supports their organised implementation.
+We have a wealth of specialists and other enrichment and skilled curriculum support.
+This “specialists timetable” supports their organised implementation.
 Specialists timetable Autumn final Specialists timetable Spring final Specialists timetable Summer final

 Every child in the school had first hand experience of cultures from around the world: India, Pakistan, Nigeria, Japan, Judaism and China.
 They were encouraged to participate in activities and ask questions.
 Have a look a some of experiences they had: